Oridak771/Vandal-DB/SECURITY.md

 ## RBAC

-Vandal-DB uses a least-privilege RBAC model.
-The `vandal-db-controller-manager` runs as a `ServiceAccount` with a `ClusterRole` that grants it only the permissions it needs to function.
+Vandal uses a least-privilege RBAC model.
+The `vandal-controller-manager` runs as a `ServiceAccount` with a `ClusterRole` that grants it only the permissions it needs to function.

 ## Secret Encryption